+It is only female mosquitos that bite people.
 Blood serves as a source of protein for their eggs.
-Male mosquitoes don't have the ability to bite as they have no requirement for blood.
+Male mosquitoes do not consume blood.

-As a result, people may notice the telltale signs of a mosquito bite shortly after being bitten.
-A round, red bump with a dot in the middle that is usually accompanied by an itching sensation.
+Symptoms of a mosquito bite occur shortly after being bitten.
+A round, red bump with a dot in the middle usually accompanies an itching sensation.

 Other signs of a mosquito bite include:

 - small blisters in place of hard bumps

 Multiple bumps are also common.
 These indicate that a mosquito pierced the skin in more than one location, or that more than one insect bit the person.